Skip to main content

 Without the Mormon Lens

-Note: I have taken a bit of a different direction on this project.
-At the conclusion of the my post recent post, I was sitting down and going through som notes when it occurred to me that I want to make this project bigger.
+I have taken a bit of a different direction on this project.
+At the conclusion of my most recent post, I was sitting down and going through some notes when it occurred to me that I want to make this project bigger and I don't really like the way my research is presented here.
+As such, I have stepped away from posting any additions to the Without a Mormon Lens series of articles and am opting instead to write it all out as a book.
+Whoo!

 Without the Mormon Lens